OBDS-Training/OBDS_Precourse_Setup/precourse/macos/README.md

 ## R

-We will use a local installation of the R software environment and the RStudio IDE, as an alternative to the RStudio Server installation that is available on the high-performance computing (HPC) cluster that we use for the course.
+We will use a local installation of the `R` software environment and the `RStudio` IDE, as an alternative to the RStudio Server installation that is available on the high-performance computing (HPC) cluster that we use for the course.

+The `gfortran` compiler will be required to install certain packages that must be compiled from source.

 We ask that you install and configure the following programs in advance, following the instrutions linked: